gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

 #### Main Typechecking Rules

 Handler `typeOf` contains most of the type inference rules.
 Besides `typeOf` constraint it also declares a helper constraint `newTypeVars`.
-Its role is simple, it collects newly introduced type variables for later generalization on let-bindings.
+Its role is simple, it collects newly introduced type variables.
+It is needed for later generalization on let-bindings.
 Type variables are introduced at lambda-bindings and at instantiations of universal types.
 Fresh type variables are represented simply by fresh logical variables.
 For example, this is a rule for lambda-bindings: